 - NB: It is very important that the Aqua-Guard is always fitted touching the water.
 Failure to do so, will result in the cover tearing or pulling up the paving in the event of water collecting on top of the cover.

 - When fitted, the Aqua-Guard prevents any sunlight from entering the pool.
 Algae needs sunlight to grow.
 As a result it is possible to reduce chlorinating the pool to the barest minimum or to even stop all together.
 This should not be undertaken permanently and it is important to monitor general pool water conditions regularly.
-Test the pool water and correct chemical requirments accordingly before entering the pool.
+Test the pool water and correct chemical requirements accordingly before entering or closing the pool.

-- It is possible to turnoff the pool pump completely once the cover is fitted.
+- It is possible to turn_off the pool pump completely once the cover is fitted.
 Upon removal, the pool water will still be clear and useable.
 It is however recommended to run the pool pump for a minimum of one hour a day, to ensure that water remains circulating in the pool and filtration system.

 - If a Salt water chlorinator is in use, it is best to turn the chlorinator off when the Aqua-Guard is on the pool.
 Failure to do so will see chlorine levels concentrating in the pool, which will affect the chemical balance of the pool water and adversely affect the lifespan of the Aqua-Guard.

 - The expected lifespan of the cover is 5 to 6 years depending on usage during the course of any given year.
-Exposure to UV and chemicals result in the pvc material degrading over time.
+Exposure to UV and chemicals result in the PVC material degrading over time.

 - Custom fitted to any shape or size pool or spa.